surge-synthesizer/shortcircuit-xt/src/Sprints.md

 - The curve from SC Envelope into the ADSR
 - Samples load off thread
 - Throw guards around json parses
+- Restricts in the copy blocks in the mechanics helpers in basic blocks

 Open Questions and ToDos and Reviews:
 - Bring back ASIO